China rejects US secretary of state's criticism on Xinjiang | Devdiscourse

-China's government on Monday denounced US Secretary of State Mike Pompeo for saying that Beijing is trying to erase Muslim culture in its northwest.
-A foreign ministry spokesman rejected Pompeo's comment at the United Nations that the detention of Uighurs was unrelated to anti-terrorism activity.
+China's government has denounced US Secretary of State Mike Pompeo's comment that Beijing is trying to erase Muslim culture in its northwest.
+A foreign ministry spokesman on Monday rejected Pompeo's comment at the United Nations that the detention of Chinese Muslims is unrelated to anti-terrorism activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)